w3f/Grant-Milestone-Delivery/evaluations/java-client_2_mmagician.md

 The original milestone proposes the implementation of chain, contracts, and state APIs.
 Comparing https://github.com/emeraldpay/polkaj/blob/master/docs/ref-01-api-commands.adoc with https://polkadot.js.org/api/substrate/rpc.html#chain,
 the contracts APIs are missing and others (like chain) are incomplete.

+Update:
+Wrappers for each RPC method has been added.

 ## General Notes